One Estate, One Set of Rules

 An adjudication rendered in any jurisdiction in favor of or against any personal representative of the estate is as binding on the local personal representative as if he were a party to the adjudication.

 A.R.S. § 14-4401This is a practical safeguard.
-Without it, creditors, beneficiaries, and other parties would need to relitigate the same issues in every state where the estate has a representative.
-The statute eliminates that burden.
+Without it, creditors and beneficiaries would need to relitigate the same issues in every state.
+The statute removes that burden.

 What This Means for Multi-State Families

-For families navigating estates with property in more than one state, this rule reinforces why coordination between jurisdictions matters.
+For family members with property in more than one state, this rule shows why coordination matters.
 The actions of a representative in one state can shape the outcome for the entire estate.